 It also may explain the reason for why the Diary was so much saner than the Locket.
 The Diary had been dumped into a variant of a Pensieve.
 With memories, complete with all the memories’ images and sounds to inhabit.
-It may have been trapped in one year of the creator’s past for 11 years, but it wasn’t necessarily altogether sensory-deprived.
+It may have been trapped in one specific year of its creator’s past for something like 11 years, but it wasn’t necessarily altogether sensory-deprived.

 What this possibility raises instead is the question of; when did Tom discover how effectively one of his Horcruxes would reach out and try to take take possession of someone?
 Even if the book that Hermione later stole from Dumbledore’s office mentions that, it seems to claim that first the victim has to have become attached to it.

-After all, to do that was the whole point of creating that Diary Horcrux.
+After all, to specifically do that was the whole point of creating that Diary Horcrux.